TomCrypto/Ordo/README.md

 Documentation
 -------------

-Ordo is documented for Doxygen, and you can automatically generate all documentation by using the `doc` build target (if available).
-The HTML documentation will be generated in `doc/html` and the LaTeX documentation will be generated in `doc/latex` (note you need `pdflatex` and a working TeX environment for the latter to work).
+Ordo is documented for Doxygen, and you can automatically generate all documentation by using the `doc` build target, if deemed available on your system (you will need `doxygen`, and `pdflatex` with a working TeX environment for the LaTeX output).
+The HTML documentation will be generated in `doc/html`, and the LaTeX documentation will be generated in `doc/latex`, which you can then typeset using the generated makefile.

+You can also access a recent version of the documentation online through the [project page](http://tomcrypto.github.io/Ordo/).

 How To Build
 ------------